the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### How to do it

-To merge some branch, branch_A, into another branch, branch_B, switch to branch_A via `git checkout branch_A` and merge it into branch_B by
+To merge some branch, branch_A, into another branch, branch_B, switch to branch_A via `Git checkout branch_A` and merge it into branch_B by

 ```
-git merge branch_B
+Git merge branch_B
 ```

 Merging will not be possible if there are changes in either your working directory or staging area that could be written over by the files that you are merging in.
 If this happens, there are no merge conflicts in individual files.
 You need to commit or stash the files it lists and then try again.
 The error messages are as follows: